sbb-design-systems/lyne-components/src/components/sbb-datepicker/readme.md

-The `sbb-datepicker` component can be used together with a native input element to display the typed value as a formatted date (dd.MM.yyyy).
+The `sbb-datepicker` is a component which can be used together with a native `<input>` element to display the typed value as a formatted date (default: `dd.MM.yyyy`).

-The component allows the insertion of up to 10 numbers, possibly with separators like `.`, `-`, ` `, `,` or `/`,
+The component allows the insertion of up to 10 numbers, possibly with separators like `.`, `-`, `` ``, `,` or `/`,
 then automatically formats the value as date and displays it.
-It also exposes methods to get/set the value formatted as Date.
+It also exposes methods to get / set the value formatted as Date.

 The component and the native `input` can be connected using the `input` property, which accepts the id of the native input, or directly its reference.